 Here are some observations I’ve had from my year of intentionally engaging with our community and finding ways to give back:

 - There are others in the community that value public-spirited work as well, and engaging in it myself and with my company has connected me with many of them.
-On occasion, this leads to work for Grisafe Architecture.
+On occasion, this leads to work for M. Grisafe Architect.

 - When dealing with individuals or organizations with limited budgets, it is important to be clear about which work is outreach and which is “business.”
 Making the distinction helps all parties avoid frustration.